 Bias Rating: RIGHT-CENTER

 Media Type: Website

 News.com.au is an Australian news and entertainment website which focuses on celebrity gossip, travel, lifestyle, sport, business, technology, money, and real estate.
 Kate De Brito is the Editor-In-Chief.
 According to Nielsen Online Ratings, they are Australia’s most popular news website as of January 2015.

 Analysis / Bias

 They also publish celebrity news under the entertainment category: “Camila Cabello ‘sorry’ and ‘ashamed’ over past racist language.”
 When News.com.au covers news regarding the USA, they publish articles with emotionally loaded headlines and a pro-Trump tone, for example, “America’s media celebrates ‘Merry Impeachmas’ The media’s gleeful reaction to Donald Trump’s impeachment may very well help him get re-elected in 2020, commentators argue.”
-For this story, they source factually mixed right biased sources such as newsbusters.org, mostly factual Wall Street Journal and mixed Fox News.
-The latter two sources are owned by Newscorp.
-In general, they report news mostly factually with story selection slightly favoring the right.
+For this story, they source factually mixed right biased sources such as newsbusters.org, mostly factual Wall Street Journal, and mixed Fox News.
+Newscorp owns the latter two sources.
+In general, they report news mostly factually, with story selection slightly favoring the right.
 They do not clearly label opinion content.

 Failed Fact Checks

 Overall, we rate News.com.au Right-Center Biased based on story selection that slightly favors the right.
 We also rate them Mostly Factual in reporting rather than High due to the occasional use of poor sources.
 (2/14/2017) Updated (M. Huitsing 3/27/2021)